asb2m10/MegaDirt/docker/README.md

 Those docker images are provided to run Haskell.
+This is now deprecated since docker cannot send multicast packet that Ableton Link requires.